RESULTS:

 (Team Leader: Michael Forte, PhD, OHSU Vollum Institute)

-Mitochondria serve as cellular powerhouses by generating the chemical ATP, the key chemical energy supply of cells.
+Mitochondria serve as cellular powerhouses by generating the chemical ATP.
 A prevailing theory regarding progressive MS suggests that mitochondria in the brain and spinal cord may undergo impairment, contributing to the gradual degeneration of nerve fibers.

-A team at OHSU proposed that an aberrant opening of part of the mitochondria (the permeability transition pore or PTP) occurs in MS, leading to mitochondrial dysfunction and reduction of their ability to produce ATP.
-Inhibiting this process could safeguard nerve fibers.
-The financial support from the Laura Fund enabled the team to demonstrate that genetic manipulation could prevent PTP opening, offering protective nerve fibers in a mouse model of MS.
+A team at OHSU proposed that an aberrant opening of the permeability transition pore (PTP), termed a “hole,” in mitochondria occurs in MS, and inhibiting this process could safeguard nerve fibers.
+The financial support from the Laura Fund enabled the team to demonstrate that genetic manipulation could prevent PTP opening, and thereby protect nerve fibers in a mouse model of MS.

-Subsequently, NIH funding facilitated a small molecule development program, synthesizing drugs capable of inhibiting the pore in vitro.
+Subsequently, NIH funding facilitated a small-molecule development program, resulting in the synthesis of drugs capable of inhibiting the pore in vitro.
 However, these drugs require further refinement to enhance their ability to penetrate the brain, a crucial step for ensuring their efficacy in protecting nerve fibers in MS.

 Developing novel MRI methods for measuring brain mitochondrial impairment